andy-hanson/mason/README.md

 ### Types

-A `Type` is anything which subsumes a certain set of values.
+A `Type` is anything which contains a certain set of values.
+For example, "primes" is a type.
 You can use `:` to type local variables, function arguments, and function return values.

 	one:Int.
 1